Some terms used in linguistics, language studies, language teaching and SLA research.

 frequency: either how many times a word occurs in speech or how often it is practised by a student

 gender: Gender is a system for allocating different elements in the sentence to the categories of masculine, feminine and neuter.
-In English gender is seen only in the link between Pronouns such as she and Nouns such as Susan, in other languages it affects Agreement of adjectives and Verbs with nouns.
+In English gender is seen only in the link between Pronouns such as she and NOUNS such as Susan, in other languages it affects AGREMENT of adjectives and VERBS with nouns.
 Gender is called ‘natural’ when it correlates with sex, ‘arbitrary’ when it does not, as in French la table (feminine, ‘table’) and German das Madchen (neuter, ‘girl’).

 good language learner (GLL) strategies: the strategies employed by people known to be good at L2 learning (Stern et al)